top of page

 There is no subject that you can’t touch, no subject that has been over-explored in the past.
 Remember, Art wants to see yourself and your unique view, so any subject is good enough.

 A few months in your pursuit, try to sit back and review your work so far.
 Try to use your critical eye and find out which images resonate the most with you.
 Try to remember the actual time that you made the images, what was it that attracted you the most?
-What were the aspects of this situation that made you want to make this photograph?
-What are the technical aspects of the images that you like the most?
+What were the aspects of this situation that made you want to take this photo?
+What are the technical aspects of the photos that you like the most?
 Are they black and white?
 Colour?
-Are they horizontal images?
+Are they horizontal photos?
 Vertical?
-Is there a specific lighting pattern in these images?
+Is there a specific lighting pattern in these photos?

 You now need to repeat this cycle, over and over again, forever.
 Hopefully, each time you will be inspired to work deeper within your subject, so your context will keep improving.
 Your subject must be something you obsess about, not simply like.
 This is the only way that you will want to improve and work on it to make it better, as it requires a lot of effort on your side.
 There is no way we as humans will put significant effort into a venture with which we are not obsessed.